 Knowing what type of salary to expect is one thing.
 What companies are currently hiring is a different beast altogether.
 Luckily, this information is readily available to anyone willing to find it.
 I’ve gone ahead and put together the hiring trends for aerospace engineers of every experience level below.

 Those willing to travel for work should look into Wichita, San Diego, Huntsville, Cincinnati, and Los Angeles.
-These 5 cities currently have the most job listings for entry level aerospace engineers.
+These five cities currently have the most job listings for entry-level aerospace engineers.

-At mid level job experience slightly different companies start looking for your expertise.
-According to Indeed, the 3 biggest companies for mid level aerospace engineers are Blue Origin, Northrop Grumman, and Boeing.
+At mid-level job experience, slightly different companies start looking for your expertise.
+According to Indeed, the three biggest companies for mid-level aerospace engineers are Blue Origin, Northrop Grumman, and Boeing.

-By this point in your career you should be approaching a salary of $100,00 a year.
-Anyone with a PE will have enough negotiating power to ensure that they pull a 6 digit annual salary.
-However, you can still expect to make up $90k a year without an aerospace engineering PE certification.
+By this point in your career, you should be approaching a salary of $100,000 a year.
+Anyone with a PE will have enough negotiating power to ensure that they pull a 6-digit annual salary.
+However, you can still expect to make $90k a year without an aerospace engineering PE certification.

-By this point in your career just about any aerospace company wants you expertise.
+By this point in your career, just about any aerospace company wants your expertise.
 Indeed’s data shows that Northrop Grumman, Lockheed Martin, and Boeing are the biggest employers for senior aerospace engineers.